Core Laboratories NV

 Is CLB overvalued in 2026?

-Looking at its own history, CLB is currently trading more expensive than 50% of the last 5Y on P/E. This places it in the 50th percentile of its historical range, a reasonable but unremarkable position.
+Looking at its own history, CLB is currently trading cheaper than 79% of the last 5Y on P/E. This places it in the 21th percentile of its historical range, a level that has historically coincided with attractive entry points.

 The Piotroski F-Score of 4/9 puts financial quality in a middling range, neither a standout strength nor an obvious red flag.